 - Avoid introducing non-native plants and animals - e.g. zebra mussels in rivers and lakes.

 - Do not build rock cairns, structures or shelters.

 Dispose of Waste Properly

-- To dispose of solid human waste, dig a hole 15-20cms deep and at least 30m from water, campsites and tracks.
+- To dispose of solid human waste - dig a hole 15-20 centimetres deep, and located at least 30 metres from water, campsites and tracks.
 Cover and disguise the hole when finished.

-- Bring home toilet paper and hygiene products.
+- Bring home toilet paper and all hygiene products.

-- Wash yourself or your dishes 30m away from streams or lakes and if necessary use small amounts of biodegradable soap.
+- Wash yourself or your dishes 30 metres away from streams or lakes, and if necessary use small amounts of biodegradable soap.

 - Bring home any solids and scatter strained dishwater.